 - Best Carry on Backpack for Cameras: Vanguard ALTA SKY 45D

 - Best Packable Carry on Backpack: Sumtree Lightweight Foldable Packable Backpack

-- Best One Bag Trip or Long Weekend Carry on Backpack: eBags TLS Mother Lode Weekender
+- Best Long Weekend Carry on Backpack: eBags TLS Mother Lode Weekender

 - Best Waterproof Carry on Backpack: Earth Pak Waterproof Backpack

 - Best Carry on Backpack for Europe: Pacsafe Venturesafe Exp45 Anti-Theft Carryon Travel Pack

 There are a lot of different bag styles to choose from, and an important factor in choosing from the best carry on backpacks is to figure out your own travel style.

 If you are just traveling away from home for a few days on a short city break, then you might just need a small backpack that can hold a change of clothes and a camera, and that will be comfortable to wear as you walk from sight to sight.

 If you love photography, you will need a carry on that can protect your gear and that will be secure from pickpockets.
 If you’re on a business trip, you might require something larger to hold your laptop or even your suit, and a duffel bag or wheeled suitcase might even be more appropriate than a traditional backpack.

 You need to consider how long you will be away, will you be hiking, will you be outdoors and do you have valuables to protect?
 Once you’ve broken down what exactly you need the bag to hold, and how you are traveling, then you can start looking for the best carry on backpacks to actually purchase.